MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 No, and you must not.
 The base driver package must always be backwards compatible with existing extensions.

-**What happens when an updated base driver is published and applied to an end user’s system?**
+**What happens when an updated base driver is published and applied to an end user's system?**

 When a base driver update is applied, the currently installed Extension INF will be evaluated and applied if necessary.
 If there are no Extension INFs installed, Windows Update will download the latest applicable version.